quii/learn-go-with-tests/maps.md

 Maps allow you to store items in a manner similar to a dictionary.
 You can think of the `key` as the word and the `value` as the definition.
 And what better way is there to learn about Maps than to build our own dictionary?

+First, assuming we already some words with their definitions in the dictionary, if we search for a word, it should return the definition of it.

 ## Write the test first

 In `dictionary_test.go`